Tips for ADA Compliance

 Takeaways and Tips

 The visual above shows that when the team began, accessibility was not something people were aware of.
 If they were aware of this term “accessibility” they thought it only applied to brick and mortar organizations and encompassed things like ramps for wheelchairs, and automatic doors.
 No one had any idea what digital accessibility was.
-Education to drive awareness naturally became the first key step in becoming ADA compliant.
+Education to drive awareness naturally became the first key step in achieving ADA compliance.
 Without awareness they couldn’t implement any real changes.

 Accessibility Is Not an Afterthought